tlienart/Franklin.jl/README.md

 Franklin has a channel **#franklin** on the Julia slack, this is the best place to ask usage question.

+**Note**: I'm looking for people with web-dev chops who would be keen to help improve and enrich the base themes available at [FranklinTemplates.jl](https://github.com/tlienart/FranklinTemplates.jl), even if you're not super confident in Julia.
+More generally, if you would like to work on something or fix something in either Franklin or FranklinTemplates, please reach out on Slack, I will gladly help you get started.

 ## Docs

 Go to [Franklin's main website](https://franklinjl.org).
 For users already familiar with Franklin you might also find [these demos](https://franklinjl.org/demos/) useful.